TykTechnologies/tyk-docs-hugo/tyk-docs/content/troubleshooting/tyk-gateway/support-information.md

 your Gateway build.
 These pinpoint the exact Gateway build that is in use.

-- If you're running a recent version >= 5.2.3, running `tyk version` prints out detailed information about the Gateway binary, including the Go version it was built with, the operating system and architecture. detailed information about the gateway binary, including the go version it was built with, the operating system and architecture.
+- Since Gateway version `5.0.8` or `5.2.3` you can inspect detailed build information by running `tyk version`.
+The information also includes the Go version it was built with, the operating system and architecture.

-- If you're running an an older version < 5.2.3, `tyk --version` prints out the release version for your gateway binary. release version for your gateway binary.
+- If you're running an an older version than the above, `tyk --version` prints out the release version for your Gateway binary.

 The binary is installed in `/opt/tyk-gateway/tyk` by default.
 If your binary is not available in your `PATH` environment, invoke it from there.

 ## Profile Information